Felix Hoffmann: Career

 Felix Hoffmann was born on 21 January 1868 in Ludwigsburg, Germany, the son of an industrialist.
 In 1889, he started studying chemistry at the Ludwig Maximilian University of Munich to study pharmacy and ended it in 1890 with the pharmaceutical state exam.
 In 1891 he graduated magna cum laude from the University of Munich.
-Two years later he earned his doctorate, also magna cum laude, after completing his thesis entitled "On certain derivatives of dihydroanthracene".
+Two years later he earned his doctorate, also magna cum laude, after completing his thesis titled "On certain derivatives of dihydroanthracene".
 In 1894, he joined Bayer as a research chemist.

 On 10 August 1897 Hoffmann synthesized acetylsalicylic acid (ASA) while working at Bayer under Arthur Eichengrün.
 By combining salicylic acid with acetic acid, he succeeded in creating ASA in a chemically pure and stable form.
 The pharmacologist responsible for verifying these results was skeptical at first, yet once several large-scale studies to investigate the substance's efficacy and tolerability had been completed, it was found to be an analgesic, antipyretic and anti-inflammatory substance.
 The company then worked to develop a cost-effective production process that would facilitate the promising active ingredient to be supplied as a pharmaceutical product.
 In 1899 it was marketed for the first time under the trade name "Aspirin", initially as a powder supplied in glass bottles.

 He also synthesized diamorphine (heroin), previously achieved by Charles Romley Alder Wright by acetylating different molecules.
 It was named Heroin due to its "heroic" nature since it was used to medicate a variety of medical illnesses from child coughs to war injuries.
 It was also used to cure morphine addicts and would result in worse addictions and increasing tolerance levels to the drug over time.

 Following the synthesis of aspirin and heroin, Hoffmann moved to the pharmaceutical marketing department where he stayed until his retirement in 1928.

 Hoffman was never married and died on 8 February 1946 in Switzerland.
 He had no known children.